apaleslimghost/git-version-infer/readme.md

   "name": "my-awesome-heroku-app",
   "version": "0.0.0-development",
   "scripts": {
-    "postinstall": "heroku-version-infer"
+    "postinstall": "git-version-infer"
   }
 }
 ```

 ## why

-because you want to tag versions for things like error reporting, QA, Tim writing on whiteboards, but you don't want to manually tag things. heroku-version-infer comes up with an arbitrary monotonically increasing version number automatically, so you don't have to.
+because you want to tag versions for things like error reporting, QA, Tim writing on whiteboards, but you don't want to manually tag things. git-version-infer comes up with an arbitrary monotonically increasing version number automatically, so you don't have to.

 ## how